Acne-prone skin? I know it’s tragic. I deal with it myself! But you can’t just hide from the world like some modern-day Quasimodo.

 So, what is all this excess sugar doing to our skin?

 When we ingest a lot of refined sugars, it goes straight into our bloodstream and raises our insulin levels.
 This sudden influx of insulin can boost oil production and spur the growth of skin cells, two factors that contribute to the development of acne.
+For all of you acne sufferers and coffee drinkers, it's time to reevaluate the amount of refined sugars you're putting into your body!

 If you consistently eat (or drink!) a high-sugar diet, you may also develop insulin resistance.
 This condition causes your body to produce an even higher amount of insulin in response to sugar.
 Which, as you might expect, corresponds with severe acne.